startimeahmet/LNMesh/WIFI_mesh/README.md

 8. From any of the connected nodes, you should also be able to reach external networks (ex. internet access) via your gateway node.

+##Advanced
+B.A.T.M.A.N. advanced operates on layer 2.
+Thus all hosts participating in the virtual switched network are transparently connected together for all protocols above layer 2.
+Therefore the common diagnosis tools do not work as expected.
+To overcome these problems batctl contains the commands ping, traceroute, tcpdump which provide similar functionality to the normal `ping`, `traceroute`, `tcpdump` commands, but modified to layer 2 behaviour or using the B.A.T.M.A.N. advanced protocol.

+See the [batctl](https://manpages.ubuntu.com/manpages/jammy/man8/batctl.8.html) manpage for your distro for more detailed explanations.

+## Known Issues & Workarounds:
+- None, we found that this setup was pretty consistent

 ___
 [Home](/../../) - [BLE Star](../BLE_star) - Wi-Fi Mesh